One-of-a-kind vintage rug, handwoven and handknotted by Zemmour tribes west of the Middle Atlas mountains of Morocco.

 A confederation of tribes whose territory sat between Rabat and Meknès, the Zemmour wove piled rugs which tended to be smaller than most Middle Atlas rugs.
 These pieces often combine vertical and horiziontal rows of motifs into a chessboard design, or feature diamond and triangular arrangements.
 Red is frequently used for the ground or the selvedge.Material Details

 Wool, a staple in Moroccan rug design, was considered almost sacred to the Amazigh (Berber) people, whose nomadic lifestyle included sheep and goat herding.
 In addition to being available, wool is durable, long-lasting, and soft—so it’s super comfy to walk and relax on.
-In this piece, the wool pile is knotted onto a wool foundation, adding body and helping it hug the floor.
+In this piece, the wool pile is knotted onto a strong cotton foundation, prized for its sturdiness.

 Moroccan wool is locally sourced and produces a thick, strong pile that feels soft underfoot.
 Having stood the test of time, this hand-processed wool has reacted to its various environments, acquiring an untamed, nubby look and feel.